-Although even the cheapest laptop and desktop PCs are still out of financial reach for millions of consumers world-wide, dirt-cheap Android smart phones and tablets are not.
+While the cheapest laptop and desktop computers are still out of financial reach for billions of consumers world-wide, dirt-cheap Android smart phones and tablets are not.

-Windows machines are far from extinct in the marketplace, but their combined portion of the overall market share of devices used to access the Internet is shrinking by the day as more and more mobile devices make their way into the hands of consumers in developing nations.
+As we learned from the StatCounter report, Windows machines are far from extinct in the marketplace, but their portion of the market share of all devices is shrinking by the day as more and more mobile devices make their way into the hands of consumers in developing nations.

 I expect the transition from traditional computers to mobile devices and their expansion into new markets to only accelerate in the future, both here in the United States and in the rest of the world.

 Bottom line: Microsoft Windows will surely continue to be a major player in computer operating systems for years to come, but its status as the dominant force in the overall marketplace is likely gone forever.